Getting your Trinity Audio player ready...

 “Nightshade to me.”

-All their avatars had reappeared on the holo table, and I could see that Sin and Vaughn were almost next to me.
+The thick mist faded, and I could see that Sin and Vaughn were almost next to me.
 Cull was still many yards away.

 Malvic the Chaos-Ryder